digi-ron/AU-Falcon-SPUD-Project/Body/Seatbelts/Seatbelts.md

 1. remove assembly as a complete unit  with seatbelt, anchor, and retraction mechanism
 1. to replace, simply follow all steps in reverse, making sure to tighten all bolts moderately

-    > NOTE: use red thread locker on the T50 bolts if available
+    > use red thread locker on the T50 bolts if available {: .block-note}

 1. done